firedancer-io/solana-protocol/p2p/STLv1_0.md

 ## 3.3.
 Handshake Protocol

-The handshake cryptography in STLv1.0 is an instantation of Noise protocol `Noise_IK_25519_ChaChaPoly_BLAKE2s`.
+The handshake cryptography in STLv1.0 follows the Noise handshake pattern IK.
+The ECDH function is X25519.
+The MAC function is Poly1305.
+The AEAD function is ChaCha20-Poly1305.
+The hash function is BLAKE3.

 To improve filtering performance, all handshake data (including the client identity) is sent unencrypted.
 This gives up the identity